 Kevin Durant Net Worth

-According to Celebrity Net Worth, Kevin Durant has a net worth of $170 million.
+According to Celebrity Net Worth, Kevin Durant has a net worth of $200 million.
 A bulk of the wealth comes from his off-court dealings and endorsements.
+He also made a cool $12 million from selling his Malibu, California mansion before signing with the Nets in 2019.

-Durant earned $63.9 million in 2020 according to Forbes, making him the seventh-highest paid athlete in the world.
+Durant is on pace to earn $75 million in 2021 according to Forbes, making him the 10th highest paid athlete in the world.